Estimation of Local Anisotropy Based on Level Sets: Introduction

-The results obtained in Section \ref{convergence en loi pour les fonctionnelles} are used in Section \ref{un test d'isotropie} by considering the particular function $f^{\star}$, giving rise to a first result, the convergence in law for the estimators of affinity parameters.
-Also the coefficients of the asymptotic matrix variance are computed in Appendix \ref{ann:proof} and here a lower bound is given for its determinant.
-Secondly this law convergence result gives rise to confidence intervals for parameters $\lambda$ and $\theta_o$ in the specific special case where the covariance $r_z$ of the underlying isotropic process is known.
-Some complementary convergence results for $\widehat{\lambda}_{n}$ are proposed when the affinity parameters $\lambda$ and $\theta_{o}$ belong to the edges of the parameter space, including the particular case where $\lambda=1$.
+In Section \ref{Complementary results} some complementary convergence results for $\widehat{\lambda}_{n}$ are proposed when the affinity parameters $\lambda$ and $\theta$ belong to the edges of the parameter space, including the particular case where $\lambda=1$.
 Finally, supposing that the covariance $r_z$ is known, we conclude by proposing an isotropy test.

 This paper is complemented with Appendix \ref{ann:proof} giving technical proofs of some lemmas.